webpack/webpack.js.org/src/content/configuration/module.md

 There is also an additional category "inlined loader" which are loaders applied inline of the import/require.

-There are two phases that all loaders enter in order:
+There are two phases that all loaders enter one after the other:

 1. __Pitching__ phase: the pitch method on loaders is called in the order `post, inline, normal, pre`.
 See [Pitching Loader](/api/loaders/#pitching-loader) for details.
 2. __Normal__ phase: the normal method on loaders is executed in the order `pre, normal, inline, post`.
 Transformation on the source code of a module happens in this phase.